Travonti Johnson

-Travonti Johnson (born May 9, 1984) was an American football safety.
+Travonti Johnson (born May 9, 1984) is an American former professional football safety.
 He was signed by the New York Giants as an undrafted free agent in 2007.
 He played college football at UCF.

 Early life

 Johnson attended Dr. Michael M. Krop High School in Miami, Florida.

 College career

 Johnson attended the University of Central Florida, where he was a member of the UCF Knights football team.

 Professional career

-After going undrafted in the 2007 NFL Draft, Johnson signed as an undrafted free agent with the New York Giants.
+After going undrafted in the 2007 NFL draft, Johnson signed as an undrafted free agent with the New York Giants.

-Johnson has also been a member of the Billings Outlaws.

-After spending the 2008 and 2009 seasons with the Outlaws, Johnson was signed by the Giants again.
+Johnson was also a member of the Billings Outlaws with whom he spent the 2008 and 2009 seasons, before he re-signed with the Giants.

 After spending the entire 2009 season on the Giants practice squad, Johnson returned to the Outlaws.

 On June 13, 2016, Johnson signed with the Billings Wolves.

 On January 30, 2017, Johnson signed with the Dodge City Law.

-On June 14, 2017, Johnson signed with the Monterrey Steel.

-On July 25, 2017, Johnson signed with the Salina Liberty.
-On April 12, 2018, Johnson was released.

-On April 12, 2018, Johnson signed with the Texas Revolution.
+Six months later on June 14, 2017, Johnson signed with the Monterrey Steel.
+After only a month with the Steel team, on July 25, 2017, Johnson signed with the Salina Liberty.
+He was released the following year on April 12, 2018.
+On that same day, Johnson signed with the Texas Revolution.